Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection: Introduction

 \section{Introduction}

 In novelty detection (ND)\footnote[1]{In the literature novelty detection and anomaly detection are used interchangeably.
-We use the term novelty detection (ND) throughout this paper.}, the objective is to identify test-time samples that are unlikely to come from the training distribution \cite{salehi2021unified}.
+We use the term novelty detection (ND) throughout this paper.}, the goal is to learn to identify test-time samples that unlikely to come from the training distribution, without having access to any class label data of the training set \cite{salehi2021unified}.
 Such samples are called anomalous, while the training set is referred to as normal.
-Recently, PANDA~\cite{reiss2021panda} and CSI~\cite{tack2020csi} have considerably pushed state-of-the-art and achieved more than 90\% AUROC on the CIFAR-10 dataset~\cite{krizhevsky2009learning} in the ND task, where one class is assumed to be normal and the rest are considered anomalous.
-However, these methods struggle to achieve a similar performance in situations where outliers are semantically close to the normal distribution.
-That is, they experience a performance drop when faced with such inputs.
-In this paper, our focus is on the near novelty detection (near-ND), which is a more challenging task and has been explored to a smaller extent.
+One has access to only normal data during training in ND.
+Recently, PANDA~\cite{reiss2021panda} and CSI~\cite{tack2020csi} have considerably pushed state-of-the-art and achieved more than 90\% the area under the receiver operating characteristics (AUROC) on the CIFAR-10 dataset~\cite{krizhevsky2009learning} in the ND task, where one class is assumed to be normal and the rest are considered anomalous.
+However, as we will show empirically, these methods struggle to achieve a similar performance in situations where outliers are semantically close to the normal distribution, e.g. instead of distinguishing {dog vs. car}, which is the regular ND, one desires to distinguish {dog vs. fox} in such settings.
+That is, they experience a performance drop when faced with such near-anomalous inputs.
+In this paper, our focus is on such scenarios, which we call near novelty detection (near-ND).
+We note that near-ND is a more challenging task and has been explored to a smaller extent.
 Near novelty detection has found several important practical applications in diverse areas such as medical imaging, and face liveness detection \cite{perez2019deep}.

-Our first contribution is to provide a definition for the near-ND task and benchmark eight recent novelty detection methods in our near-ND setting.
-Our results reveal a significant performance drop of such approaches for the near-ND setting, despite their excellent results on the standard novelty detection tasks.
-Fig. \ref{fig:NND_Results} compares the performance of PANDA~\cite{reiss2021panda} and CSI~\cite{tack2020csi} in the near-ND and ND setups, which shows roughly a 20\% AUROC drop.
-Furthermore, while MHRot~\cite{hendrycks2019using} performs relatively comparable to PANDA and CSI in ND, it is considerably worse in near-ND, highlighting the need for a near novelty detection benchmark.
+Our first contribution is to benchmark eight recent novelty detection methods in the near-ND setting, which consists of ND problems whose normal and anomaly classes are either naturally semantically close, or else synthetically forced to be close.
+Fig. \ref{fig:NND_Results} compares the performance of PANDA~\cite{reiss2021panda} and CSI~\cite{tack2020csi} in an instance of the near-ND, and the standard ND setups, which shows roughly a 20\% AUROC drop in near-ND compared with the ND.
+Furthermore, while MHRot~\cite{hendrycks2019using} performs relatively comparable to PANDA and CSI in ND, it is considerably worse in near-ND, highlighting the need for near novelty detection benchmarking.